About Parquet Construction

-The price of wood flooring varies depending on the type of wood chosen, but in general it is often more expensive than (2 layer, 3 layer, multi-layer) flooring
+The price of wood flooring varies depending on the type of wood and construction chosen, solid wood is more expensive than (2 layer, 3 layer, multi-layer parquet)

 Wood flooring can be glued on screed or wooden subfloor, nailed or stapled to a wooden subfloor, and it used to be recommended that you get a craftsman to help lay it instead of doing it yourself.

 Solid wood flooring

 It is beautiful, natural and nice to walk on,if it gets worn it can be sanded several times, giving it a very long service life.

 Wood is a living material, the floor is affected by fluctuations in humidity and temperature. parquet flooring in a warm, dry room can dry out and shrink, on the other hand, cold and damp can cause the wood to swell.
 You can’t have underfloor heating beneath a solid wood flooring